-Two 420,000-gal tanks (C-601-A and C-601-B) are located at the non-operational C-600 Steam Plant Area and are built to American Petroleum Institute (API) Standard 650 (Appendix B, Table B.1 and Figure B.1).
-The C-601-B tank is used to charge a 500-gal day tank, which is connected to the two package boilers that can operate on fuel oil.
-The 500-gal day tank is dual-walled with no dike.
+Two 420,000-gal tanks (C-601-A and C-601-B) are located at the non-operational C-600 Steam Plant Area and are built to American Petroleum Institute (API) Standard 650 (Appendix B, Table B.1, and Figure B.1).
+The C-601-B tank is used to charge a 500-gal day tank, which is connected to the C-600-A Number 1 package boiler that can operate on fuel oil.
+The 500-gal day tank is double-walled with no dike.
 The C-601-A tank no longer is used for oil storage, but serves as emergency containment for the C-601-B tank in the event of a leak.
 Both tanks are located within a 675,000-gal capacity containment structure consisting of an earthen dike lined with a synthetic material impervious to oil.

-The C-601-B tank currently is partially filled and contained approximately 84,904 gal of fuel oil in July 2019.
+The C-601-B tank currently is partially filled and contained approximately 43,513 gal of fuel oil in August 2021.
 The C-601-B tank inventory represents the largest single accumulation of oil at the site and the highest risk for an impact from a potential release.
-Based on current use projections for the two package boilers that can use fuel oil on an emergency basis no additional fuel oil shipments are anticipated.
+Based on current use projections for the C-600-A Number 1 package boiler that can use fuel oil on an emergency basis, no additional fuel oil shipments are anticipated.

-Two aboveground storage tanks (ASTs) are located at the C-752-B facility, which serves as a satellite refueling station for mobile plant equipment (Appendix B, Table B.1, and Figure B.1).
-The two 4,000-gal Underwriters Laboratories Inc.® (UL®)-listed, dual-wall tanks are located on the concrete-bermed C-752-B pad.
+Two aboveground storage tanks (ASTs) are located at the C-752-B Refueling Station, which serves as a satellite refueling station for mobile plant equipment (Appendix B, Table B.1, and Figure B.1).
+The two 4,000-gal Underwriters Laboratories Inc.[®] (UL[®])-listed, double-wall tanks are located on the concrete-bermed C-752-B Refueling Station pad.
 Each tank contains an interstitial leak detection device, which is a continuous monitor with visible and audible alarms.
 Both tanks have a capacity of 4,000 gal; however, each tank is split internally into a 3,000 gal and a 1,000-gal tank to allow the tank to hold two different types of fuel at the same time.
 One tank contains E85 and unleaded gasoline; the other tank contains on-road and off-road diesel.
 The second wall of the tanks is sufficiently impervious to contain oil per 40 CFR § 112.7(c)(l)(i) requirement for secondary containment.
 Absorbent materials are available as a backup/defense in depth.
 Two 1,000-gal gasoline ASTs are located at C-333 and C-337 (Appendix B, Table B.1, and Figure B.1).
-The tanks are designed with double-wall construction and leak-detection monitors for the interstitial space; each AST is also equipped with an overfill prevention valve.
+The tanks are designed with double-wall construction and leak-detection monitors for the interstitial space; each AST is also equipped with an overfill prevention valve or an overflow whistle gauge.
 Fuel facility personnel monitor the filling operations to identify potential for and prevent overfills.
-Personnel are instructed to use drip pans or buckets under connections to capture any released material during transfer.
-Additionally, site personnel provide continuous monitoring of the transfer operation, adhering to controlling procedures.
+Site procedures control loading activities, which include safety precautions such as the use of drip pans; site personnel continuously monitoring loading operations; leak inspection of valves, connections, and the ground surface during and after loading occurs; and fuel facility personnel monitoring filling operations to ensure there are no overfills.